Australia Post Logo

 Meaning and History

-Australia Post was established in 1975, but its history can be traced back to April 25, 1809, when the first colonial letter delivery service was introduced.
-After the unification of the colonies in 1901, the disparate postal systems became part of the Postmaster-General’s Department, which provided telecommunications services to the continent’s inhabitants.
+Australia Post was established in 1975, but its history dates back to April 25, 1809, when the first colonial letter-delivery service was introduced.
+After the unification of the colonies in 1901, the disparate postal systems were brought under the Postmaster-General’s Department, which provided telecommunications services to the continent’s inhabitants.
 In 1975, the department was abolished, and special commissions took over its functions.
-Among them was the Australian Postal Commission, which later became the Australia Post.
+The Australian Postal Commission was among them and later became Australia Post.

-As the postal service evolved, there was a need for a new positioning – more modern and appropriate to the era of e-commerce.
+As the postal service evolved, a new positioning was needed, more modern and appropriate to the era of e-commerce.
 Simultaneously, the visual identity had to preserve the brand’s heritage, contrary to the desire for progress.
-Therefore, if there were any changes, then they were minor.
+Therefore, if there were any changes, they were minor.

 What is Australia Post?

 As its name suggests, it is a post office operating on the Australian continent.
-It has 4 462 branches and serves more than 10 million customers daily, providing several types of mail delivery: standard, courier, and express.
+It has 4,462 branches and serves more than 10 million customers daily, offering standard, courier, and express mail delivery.

 1975 – 1996